sminez/sminez.github.io/content/2024-10-02_ad-an-adaptable-text-editor.md

 of work is thanks to some arguably questionable design limitations I placed on the initial project.
 Most importantly, I decided that I was going to limit myself to the bare minimum of dependencies.
-By which I mean `libc` and not much else (I caved and ended up pulling).
+By which I mean `libc` and not much else (I caved and ended up pulling in bitflags).
 Beyond that I also had a somewhat unconventional feature set in mind; one composed of my favourite pieces of functionality found in various text editors I've played around with during my career.

 Some of the feature set are probably quite obvious.
 When it comes to picking sides in the great holy war of Vim vs Emacs, I'm on the side of team modal editing (despite